peytoncordero/DRI25/pandas.md

 ## Download the dataset & upload it into the code editor
 Next, we will need to first download our dataset and then upload it to your new “pandas_workshop” folder:
-- Click this button to download the dataset to your computer: <Download files='/uploads/pandas/refugee-arrivals-by-destination.csv'>
+- Click this button to download the dataset to your computer: <Download files='refugee-arrivals-by-destination.csv'>
 - Locate the file on your personal computer.
 Next, go back to the code editor and double-click into your “pandas_workshop.”
 - Click the upward facing arrow symbol to upload your refugee-arrivals-by-destination.csv file.